Merging boundary critical points of a Morse function: Introduction

 While the origins of the study of Morse functions for manifolds with boundary are in the seventies of the previous century, a systematic research of this subject was originated only in the first decade of the twenty-first century by Kronheimer and Mrowka \cite{KronheimerMrowka}.
 Their analysis of the notions of boundary stable and unstable critical points and the Morse-Witten chain complex for manifolds with boundary is put in the context of Floer theory.

 In 2015, N\'emethi, Ranicki and the first author proved that an interior critical point of a Morse function can be pushed to the boundary, where it splits into two boundary critical points; see \cite{morse-wboundary}.
-A precise statement of the result is the following (we refer to Section~\ref{sec:morse_intro} for terminology): \begin{theorem} Suppose $M$ is a smooth manifold with boundary and $g\colon M\to\R$ is a Morse function.
+A precise statement of the result is the following (we refer to Section~\ref{sec:morse_intro} for terminology): \begin{theorem}[see \expandafter{\cite[Theorem 3.1]{morse-wboundary}}] Suppose $M$ is a smooth manifold with boundary and $g\colon M\to\R$ is a Morse function.
 Suppose that $z\notin\partial M$ is a critical point of $g$ of index $k\neq 0,\dim M$.
 Suppose there is a path $\theta$ in the level set $g^{-1}(g(z))$ connecting $z$ and $\partial M$.

 In this situation, there exists a Morse function $f$ such that: \begin{enumerate} \item $f(x)=g(x)$ away from a neighborhood $U$ of $\theta$, where $U$ might be chosen to be as small as we please; \item $f(x)$ has precisely two critical points $p$ and $q$ in $U$.
 Both $p$ and $q$ belong to $\partial M$ and have index $k$.
-The critical point $p$ is boundary stable, while the critical point $q$ is boundary unstable. \item There is a gradient-like Morse--Smale vector field for $f$, such that there is precisely one trajectory $\gamma$ connecting $p$ to $q$. \end{enumerate} \end{theorem} An embedded analog of the result was proved in \cite{BorodzikPowell}.
-On the conceptual level, the result explains, why changing a Seifert surface for a knot by a single surgery results in changing the size of the associated Seifert matrix by 2.
+The critical point $p$ is boundary stable, while the critical point $q$ is boundary unstable; \item there is a gradient-like Morse--Smale vector field for $f$, such that there is precisely one trajectory $\gamma$ connecting $p$ to $q$. \end{enumerate} \end{theorem}

 In the present paper, we prove the reverse result.
 Namely, under suitable circumstances, a pair of critical points on the boundary can be merged into a single critical point in the interior.
 The precise statement follows.
 We refer to Figure~\ref{fig:main_thm} for explanation. \begin{theorem} Let $M$ be a manifold with boundary, $f\colon M\to\R$ be a Morse function, and let $\xi$ be a Morse--Smale gradient-like vector field for $f$.
 Suppose that $p, q \in \partial M$ are critical points of $f$, both of index $k$, where $p$ is boundary stable and $q$ is boundary unstable.
 Moreover, suppose there exists a single trajectory $\gamma$ of the vector field $\xi$ starting at $p$ and terminating at $q$.